Upgrading a Corda OS Node to Corda Enterprise

 Upgrade from Corda (open source) to Corda Enterprise

 To upgrade Corda (open source) to Corda Enterprise within the same major release version, follow the Corda node upgrade procedure.
-The database upgrade steps need to be replaced by those specified below, depending if you are reusing the same database or moving away from H2.
+The database upgrade steps need to be replaced by those specified below, depending if you are reusing an existing database or Migrating from the H2 database to another database vendor.

 Reusing an existing database